LeonLow97-Sandbox/linux-bootcamp/colt_steele/013-finding-things.md

 - `find . -cmin -1`
 - `find . -mtime -5` files modified less than five 24-hour periods
 - `find . -mtime +10` files modified more than ten 24-hour periods

+## Logical Operators

+- Can also use the `-and`, `-or` and `-not` operators to create more complex queries.
+- `-and` is usually not used because it is implied in commands.
+- [bash]
+    - `find -name "*chick*" -or -name "*kitty*"`
+    - `find -type f -not -name "*.html"`
+    - `find -cmin -60 -not -name "*.log"`
+- [zsh]
+    - `find . -name "*chick*" -or -name "*kitty*"`
+    - `find . -type f -not -name "*.html"` find files that do not have the extension .html
+    - `find . -cmin -60 -not -name "*.log"` find files that have been modified within the last 60 minutes and do not have ".log" file extension.
+Helps to identify recently modified files that are not log files within the specified time frame.
+    - Can also use `!` instead of `-not`